 What is halal investing?

 Halal investing is investing in companies that are in line with Islamic principles of investing.
 A lot of conventional investment products aren't compliant.
-For example, profiting off debt is prohibited, so bonds and GICs are off the table for observant muslims.
+For example, profiting off debt is prohibited, so bonds and GICs are off the table for observant Muslims.
 Additionally, halal investing prohibits businesses that profit off certain activities, including alcohol, tobacco, gambling, pork, and weapons, among others.

-What's included in the Halal Investing portfolio?
+What's currently included in the Halal Investing portfolio?

 Does the Halal Investing portfolio use bonds?